-Instrument sensitivity was assessed by the standard addition of a C-13 isotopically labelled formic acid standard for 3 minutes every 35 minutes at the ambient end of the inlet manifold.
-Ozone mixing ratios were determined by scaling the humidity dependent sensitivity of O3 from pre- and post-campaign calibrations to the field calibrations of C-13 formic acid.
-Ambient O3 was also measured at 10 s time-resolution with a 2B technologies Personal Ozone Monitor (POM).
+Instrument sensitivity was assessed by the standard addition of a C-13 isotopically labeled formic acid standard for 3 min every 35 min at the ambient end of the inlet manifold.
+Ozone mixing ratios were determined by scaling the humidity-dependent sensitivity of O_3 from pre- and postcampaign calibrations to the field calibrations of C-13 formic acid.
+Ambient O_3 was also measured at a 10 s time resolution with a 2B Technologies personal ozone monitor (POM).
 The POM had a separate 10 m long, 0.47 cm i.d.
 PFA sampling line located 12 m from the Ox-CIMS inlet manifold and sonic anemometer.
 The POM was used as an independent verification of the Ox-CIMS measurement and was not used for calibration.